vmware-tanzu/servicebinding/samples/spring-petclinic/README.md

 ## Deploy

-Apply the PetClinic application, MySQL service and connect them with a ServiceBinding:
+Apply the PetClinic workload, MySQL service and connect them with a ServiceBinding:

 ```sh
 kubectl apply -f ./samples/spring-petclinic
 ```

-Wait for the application (and database) to start and become healthy:
+Wait for the workload (and database) to start and become healthy:

 ```sh
 kubectl wait deployment spring-petclinic --for condition=available --timeout=2m